keithbuhler/keithbuhler.github.io/syllabus251.md

 4. **No smart phones.** No other electronics, laptops, iPhones, or iPads, iPods, smartphones, etc. Unplug, listen and engage.
 4.  **Laptop/tablet users:** You must request permission, and if approved, sit in the front row.
 5. **Be respectful of others**: Pay attention when a neighbor is talking.
 No teasing.
 Don’t pack up early.
 6.  **Contact me.** Best method is to chat after class.
 I read every email but may not respond to every email.
-You need a response, and I haven’t responded within three (3) business days, email again with the subject “nudge”.
+If you need a response, and I haven’t responded within three (3) business days, email again with the subject “nudge”.
 Please use keith.buhler@uky.edu rather than my Asbury email.
 7.  **Contact**.
-For short, quick questions, use Twitter (keith\_buhler)
+For short, quick questions, use Twitter (@keith\_buhler)
 8.  **Email**.
 You are expected to have an active e-mail account that you check regularly, and to check Discovery “news”.
 Section related announcements will be made on Discovery “news” and/or via e-mail  (e.g. if I am sick, pointers for home work, change in due dates).
 6. I can accommodate you: If you have a documented disability that might require academic accommodation, please make sure you are registered with the Academic Support Program.
 Contact Pam Downing (pamela.downing@asbury.edu / (859) 858-3511 x2283.
 7. Make up work is not accepted after the due date, unless you obtain prior (email) permission.